 The Police have arrested a 51-year-old man for his suspected involvement in a series of theft from vehicles.

-To prevent theft from vehicles, the Police would like to advise vehicle owners to adopt the following precautionary measures:
+The Police would like to advise all vehicle owners to adopt the following crime prevention measures:

 Source: Singapore Police Force